-10+h YEAR OF PARTNERSHIPS WITH ENACTUS TO SUPPORT YOUNG ENTREPRENEURS TO BECOME OUR FUTURE CHANGE-MAKERS
+10th yEAR OF PARtnERSHIPS WITH ENACTUS to SUPPORT YOUNG ENTREPRENEURS TO BECOME OUR FUTURE CHANGE-MAKERS

 SHARE INDUSTRY KNOWLEDGE

 Enriching the knowledge of all generations is a duty that we hold precious as a business.
 Juhayna has a keen desire to bring our Brand and the industry closer to the younger generations, those who have not experienced manufacturing except behind the lens of an advertisement.